 Dorothy House and We Hear You have come together to offer a virtual support group for anyone in the local area affected by a life-limiting illness or associated bereavement.
 This group is an opportunity to connect with other people in a similar situation and chat to our team from the comfort of your home.

-Coffee Connection meets virtually every Monday and Thursday online.
+Coffee Connection meets virtually every Monday online.
 Come along and see some familiar faces, our team and others, with a cup of coffee or tea in hand.
 Each session lasts around 45 minutes.

 The Same Boat Support Group